Cousins, Thielen lead Vikings in dominant win over Giants

 Dan Bailey hit field goals of 31, 48, 32 and 45 yards for Minnesota, which scored on four of its six possessions in the first half.
 The fifth ended in a fumble inside the 5-yard line and the sixth on a last play Hail Mary.

 Jones finished 21 of 38 for 182 yards and an interception.
-He threw a 35-yard yard touchdown pass in the second quarter to fellow rookie Darius Slayton, getting New York to 10-7.
-It capped a drive that rookie Corey Ballentine started with a 52-yard kickoff return.
+He threw a 35-yard yard touchdown pass in the second quarter to fellow rookie Darius Slayton , getting New York to 10-7.

+The No. 6 pick overall gave the Vikings’ defense credit, admitting there wasn’t as much space to run or time to throw on some plays.
+He also said he needs to make plays and there were chances he missed, including two throws to Sterling Shepard that might have been scores.

+“It’s never a good feeling when you lose,” Jones said.
+“I have been on teams where we have lost and I have certainly lost games before.
+You learn from it and it’s an opportunity to improve.
+It’s never a good feeling to lose.”

 Bailey added two field goals after Jones’ TD pass and Barr got his safety, pushing the lead to 18-7.